XIAYM-gh/vscode-background-cover/README.md

 > [!WARNING]
 >
-> **This extension modifies VS Code's JavaScript files.**
+> **This extension works by editing the vscode's Javascript files.**
-> As a result, you may see a notification after installation or when VS Code updates.
-You can click [never show again] to dismiss it.
+> Therefore, a notification will appear after installing or vscode updates.
+You can click on [never show again] to avoid it.

 > **If it repeatedly fails, please restore the file manually.**
 >